benshimonz/V1/README.md

 * _'Red things'_ is defined as an encapsulation of all things which have a property 'color' with value 'red'
 * _'Japanese'_ is defined as an encapsulation of all people with Japanese citizenship and all companies registered in Japan

-An encapsulated entity in a query will show as an aggregated entity in the query's result.
+An encapsulated entity in a query will show as an aggregate entity in the query's result.
 It won't 'disassemble' into the entities it encapsulates.

 Aggregate entities have the following auto-generated aggregate properties: